awsdocs/aws-cloudtrail-user-guide/doc_source/view-insights-events-console.md

 |  Between 24 and 72 hours  |  **3d** \(three days\)  |
 |  Longer than 72 hours  |  **1w** \(one week\)  |

 You can choose one hour, 12 hours, one day, three days, one week, or **custom**\.
-The following screenshot shows **Relative** time periods you can choose in **custom** settings\.
+The following image shows **Relative** time periods you can choose in **custom** settings\.
 Relative time periods are approximate time periods surrounding the start and end of the selected Insights event that is displayed on an Insights event details page\.

 ![\[Insights graph time span custom configuration, Relative time\]](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/images/insights_graph_custom.png)